 The Blizzard day is a fun-filled safe day of education, free skiing to practice what you learned in lessons, and social interaction with other Blizzard members.

 Blizzard maintains an area and a desk which has an adult supervisor present at all times during the ski day.
-Members are instructed to leave their more valuable possessions at home, but they can bring a bag into the Mountain House and stow it near the Blizzard Desk for use during the day (this may change with the new restrictions from Vail Corp.)
-While we are not responsible for lost or stolen articles, over the years, bags left within the Blizzard “area” have been safe from others.
-Similarly there is a Corral for stowing Skis and Boards during the day while the member is inside the Mountain House.
-We highly recommend the use of the Corral ($1 per day) to prevent unnecessary angst over missing or swapped equipment.
-UNTIL FURTHER NOTICE WE ARE STILL LOBBYING VAIL FOR THE RE-ESTABLISHMENT OF THE CORRAL.
-There are also lockers which can be rented for greater security of smaller items.
+Members are instructed to leave their more valuable possessions at home, but they can bring a small bag into the Mountain House and stow it near the Blizzard Desk for use during the day.
+While we are not responsible for lost or stolen articles, over the years bags left within the Blizzard “area” have been safe from others.
+Similarly there is a Corral and racks for stowing Skis and Boards during the day while the member is inside the Mountain House.
+We highly recommend the use of the Corral to prevent unnecessary angst over missing or swapped equipment.

-The day starts at the mountain at 9:15AM when we arrive.
-If your name has been called on the bus or you were told while boarding, and you need to be classified or tested in your level, you will show up at the base of the Exhibition run “chair 3″ by the Blizzard Lesson Area flags for a quick lesson assignment.
+The day starts at the mountain at 9:30AM when we arrive.
+If your name has been called on the bus or you were told while boarding, and you need to be classified or tested in your level, you will show up by the Blizzard Lesson Area flags for a quick lesson assignment.
 After you have been classified, you are free to ski/board until your lesson time: Typical times of lessons are: 10AM or 10:30AM.
 Although this is subject to change.
 Please see the weekly Lesson times, provided each week and read to students on the bus.

 Lessons range in length from 1 hour 15 minutes to 2 hours depending on the level.
 On occasion, lessons are also available for a longer session at the beginners’ level of A (which is a minimum 2.5-hour lesson.).

 At the end of the lesson, the instructor is required to tell the student what they should practice and what are the steps to get to the next level.
 If anyone has been moved to the next level, the instructor reports that information back to the Blizzard Desk.
 The Blizzard tag will be “punched” for the appropriate level.
 Initially cards may not reflect the appropriate level from the previous year.
 This is to ensure members start each year at the appropriate skill level.
 Tracking lesson participation is easy - just by looking at the card and seeing if the week numbers are punched.
 No punch in a week, means no lesson was attended.

 Since the lesson times vary, so does lunch.
-Wilmot has a variety of lunch stations.
+The resorts have a variety of lunch stations.
 Breakfast foods are also available.
 Lunch costs about $15.00 and sometimes far less.
 Members are welcome to also bring their lunch with them.
 Nut-friendly selections are available as well as gluten-free at the cafeteria.

 The afternoon is spent free-skiing or boarding.
 Supervisors are on the slopes generally monitoring what is happening, but they don’t know all the members, so we rely on the Wilmot Ski Patrol and others to monitor for inappropriate behavior and horseplay.
 We also monitor for students skiing or boarding on terrain that is too difficult for their level.
-We have a full view of the most difficult Wilmot slope from our desk.
-The Exhibition run, which is the only true Black Diamond run at Wilmot, is not a run for our A, B, or C level members.
-While I am not as worried about the ability of our members, I am worried about the other people who choose to take this run in kamikaze fashion and bowl down others on the slope.
+We have a full view of the most difficult slopes from our desk.
+The Black Diamond runs are not runs for our A, B, or C level members.
+While I am not as worried about the ability of our members, I am worried about the other people who choose to take these runs in kamikaze fashion and bowl down others on the slope.
 It also tends to have more moguls as the season progresses.
-There is a Terrain Park at Wilmot and both skiers and boarders are invited to participate (skiers above level "C.").
+There are Terrain Parks for both skiers and boarders.
+They are invited to participate (skiers level "D" and above.)
 We hold Terrain Park classes for skiers as they are most likely to be unfamiliar with skiing techniques in the Park.
 The classes are available for those in level “D” and higher.
 Over the past few years we have seen an increase in injuries (few of them have been serious) and they are almost all related to the Terrain Park.
 A word of caution is always advised.